Where to stay in London: best areas and neighborhoods

 The neighborhood is quite extensive, so you'll need to use the metro.
 Several key stations include Gloucester Road (District, Circle, and Piccadilly lines), Kensington Olympia (District line), and Holland Park (Central line).

-Average prices in the neighborhood range from about €155.00 for low-cost accommodation to €500.00 for more expensive options - compare the best accommodation on booking.
+Average prices in the neighborhood start from about £170,00 - compare the best accommodation on booking.

 Recommended accommodation